Hermit-commits-code/QuickTaskCreator/ROADMAP.md

   - The app displays the assigned user in the task message (e.g., `Assigned to: @hermit`).
   - Future: Add interactive assignment via buttons or dropdowns.

+**Status:**
+- Block Kit interactive buttons (Complete, Edit, Delete) are now live and appear on all task messages for direct management in Slack.
+- Message shortcut and improved formatting are complete.
-**Status:** Complete for MVP.
-Backend parsing and display of assigned users is live.
+- Backend parsing and display of assigned users is live.